fpgmaas/pyatlas/README.md

 > [!NOTE]
 > The dataset contains approximately 100.000 packages on PyPI with more than 100 weekly downloads.
 To speed up local development,
-> you can lower the amount of packages that is processed locally by lowering the value of `FRAC_DATA_TO_INCLUDE` in `pylens/config.py`.
+> you can lower the amount of packages that is processed locally by lowering the value of `frac_data_to_include` in `config.dev.toml`.

 #### 3. **Run the Application**